Upgrade Exadata to 126.96.36.199

 c) — will show your box’s version

 SUN FIRE X4270 M2 SERVER

-You have to check if you have applied fix for ‘Synchronization problem in the IPC state’ unpublished bug 12539000.
+You have to check if you have applied the fix for ‘Synchronization problem in the IPC state’, unpublished bug 12539000.
 Also I needed to apply the patch 13404001 to my existing GI and RDBMS software before the upgrade.
-I recommend to prepare a list of all one-off patches applied to you RDBMS or GI software and check all those to make sure they have been fixed in 126.96.36.199.
+I recommend to prepare a list of all one-off patches applied to your RDBMS or GI software and check all those to make sure they have been fixed in 188.8.131.52.

-Only issue I hit during upgrade one of the cells was ora-600 which broken the upgrade during inactivation for grid disks.
+The only issue I hit while upgrading one of the cells was Ora-600, which broke the upgrade during inactivation for grid disks.

-As result the patching process had been aborted in the middle and was not able to continue on the cell box.
+As a result, the patching process had been aborted in the middle and was unable to continue on the cell box.
 I found a workaround for the issue.

-Here is steps done to fix MS application and start patching for the cell from scratch:
+Here are the steps I took to fix the MS application and start patching for the cell from scratch:

 a) I stopped MS services on the cell